Deploy with Docker Compose

 Running an AI gateway alongside its logging database, cache layer, and monitoring stack as separate services is tedious and error-prone.
 Docker Compose lets you define the entire stack in a single file, wire everything together, and bring it up with one command.

-This guide gives you a production-ready Compose file with the Ferro Labs AI Gateway, PostgreSQL (request logging), Redis (response caching), and Prometheus (metrics scraping).
+This guide gives you a production-ready Compose file with the Ferro Labs AI Gateway, PostgreSQL (request logging), and Prometheus (metrics scraping).
+The gateway's built-in response-cache plugin is in-memory and runs inside the gateway process โ there is no separate cache service to run, and distributed caching is not built in.

 ferro-gateway/